Left upper lobe collapse

 Left upper lobe collapse has distinctive features but can be challenging to identify on chest radiographs by the uninitiated.
-Hence it is a classic CXR case for radiology fellowships exams.
+Hence it is a classic chest radiograph case for radiology fellowships exams.

 For a general discussion refer to the article on lobar collapse.

 The left upper lobe collapses anteriorly becoming a thin sheet of tissue apposed to the anterior chest wall and appears as a hazy or veiling opacity extending out from the left hilum and fading out inferiorly 1.
 It thus reverses the normal slight increase in radiographic density seen as you move down the lung (due to the increased thickness of the chest soft tissues).
 This is known as veiling density and can be subtle.